-Having just concluded her tenth season as the Producing Artistic Director of the Michigan Shakespeare Festival where she directed both the epic King Lear featuring John Lepard as Lear and the glorious Cyrano de Bergerac, Blixt is currently preparing the direct again at First Folio Theatre in Oakbrook, Illinois, this September.
+Having just concluded her thirteenth season as the Producing Artistic Director of the Michigan Shakespeare Festival where she directed both the epic Macbeth and the hilarious A Flea In Her Ear, she is currently in production meetings for a production of Ken Ludwig's play of Agatha Christie's Murder on the Orient Express at Wayne State University.

 In 2018, Blixt directed both the award-winning Measure for Measure and directed and adapted Aphra Behn's The Rover (both parts) into one bright and sexy romantic comedy.
 In 2017, she was featured as Kate in The Taming of the Shrew (her first time on the MSF stage since playing Queen Elizabeth in Richard III, 2000), directed the acclaimed production of Julius Caesar, and adapted -- and directed -- a world premiere translation of Anton Chekhov's The Seagull, in 2016 directed both Shakespeare's Richard II and The Killer Angels, a play by Karen Tarjan based on the Pulitzer Prize winning novel of Gettysburg by Michael Shaara-- both audience and critical hits and both nominated for Best Production Wilde Awards: Best of the Bard and Best Play respectively.